Celiac Artery Compression Syndrome

 Types

-• Symptomatic MALS (classic CACS): Imaging shows celiac artery compression and the person has typical symptoms (like pain after meals, weight loss, nausea).
+• Symptomatic MALS (classic CACS): Imaging shows celiac artery compression and the person has typical symptoms (like after meals, weight loss, nausea).
 Doctors usually only use the term “syndrome” when symptoms match the imaging, because many people can have compression on scans but feel fine.
 NCBI+1

 • Neurogenic-predominant pattern (nerve-pressure dominant): In some patients, symptoms are thought to come more from pressure on the celiac plexus nerves than from low blood flow, which helps explain why symptoms can be strong even when collateral blood vessels exist.
 NCBI+2Mayo Clinic+2